St Giles Foundation

 How to Apply

 This foundation does not have a public application process.
 As a private foundation, St. Giles Foundation operates primarily through trustee discretion.
-Grant decisions are made by the board of trustees based on their strategic priorities and knowledge of organizations working in their focus areas.
+Grant decisions are made by the board of trustees based on their strategic priorities and knowledge of organisations working in their focus areas.

 The foundation made 6 grants in 2024 and 7 grants in 2023, indicating selective grantmaking to a limited number of recipients annually.